Best Free Quizlet Alternative in 2026

 - Diagram/image-heavy study sets (anatomy, geography)

-Anki is still best if you need:
+Anki may work if you need:

-- Total customization of card templates (HTML/CSS/JS)
+- Total customization of card templates (HTML/CSS/JS) and don't mind extensive setup

-- Granular control over every algorithm parameter
+- Granular control over every algorithm parameter (most users never touch these settings)

 Words on Repeat is best if you need:

-- Modern spaced repetition without configuration
+- Real spaced repetition (FSRS) without any configuration

 How to Migrate from Quizlet (Step by Step)